whitbrunn/Improved-SVD-Based-ICP/README.md

 An easy script about using SVD-based ICP algorithm to register 2 point clouds in Python, where KD-Tree is used to find the correspondence.

 What features we have:
-1. We introduced KD-Tree to match the closest point pairs, i.e., the correspondence.
+1. KD-Tree, for matching the closest point pairs, i.e., the correspondence.
-2. We performed a rough registration between two point clouds before iterative updates.
+2. Rough registration, before the iterative update.
-3. We reject the outlier point pairs outside a set threshold range during each iteration.
+3. Rejection of outlier point pairs, with a threshold could be set.

 ![The framework of Improved SVD-Based ICP.](./readme-imgs/framework.svg)